The Spa Village of Lanjarón

 5. Biking Circuits Around Lanjarón

-The BTT1 Circular is of medium-high physical difficulty and medium-low technical difficulty, it departs from the tourist office in front of the Lanjarón Spa and then quickly takes the forested lane next to the Museum of Honey for a long climb of almost 16 kilometers.
+The BTT1 Circular is of medium-high physical difficulty and medium-low technical difficulty, it departs from the tourist office in front of the Lanjarón Spa and then soon after follows the forested lane next to the Museum of Honey for a long climb of almost 16 kilometers.

 A rest stop can be found at the "Pedro Calvo Fountain" where you can enjoy its cold refreshing spring water.
-Afterward, continue up the wide lane until you reach the "Anchurón de Tello" where you turn right and continue ascending to 1680 meters to the "Casa Forestal de Tello".
+Afterward, continue up the wide lane until you reach the "Anchurón de Tello" where you turn right and then ascend to 1680 meters to the "Casa Forestal de Tello".
 From there another path takes you downhill to the Lanjarón River bridge and the Lanjarón-Órgiva highway.

 - Biking: Enduro Chaparra - 1 hour and 50 minutes - 9.32 km - 631 meters.